ab604/ignite-2024/README.md

 # Ignite 2024
-This repository contains notes for various parts of the Ignite internship
+This repository contains notes for activities and tasks during the Ignite internship